yatish27/yatishmehta.com/_posts/2014-04-29-ruby-one-liners.md

   (1..num - 2).reduce([0, 1]) { |fact| fact << fact[-1] + fact[-2] }
 end

-# Returns true if the binary of *num* is a palindrome
+# Returns true if the binary format of *num* is a palindrome
 def palindrome?(num)
   num.to_s(2) == num.to_s(2).reverse
 end

-# Return array of arrays being a pascal triangle till *num* no of rows
+# Returns array of arrays which forms the pascal triangle
 def pascal(num)
   pascal = [[1], [1, 1]]
   (num - 2).times do